thunderbird-conversations/thunderbird-conversations/README.md

 Thunderbird Conversations
 =========================

-This extension improves the threaded summary for emails in Thunderbird 3.0.
+This extension improves the threaded summary for emails in Thunderbird.
 It vastly improves the UI by including some ideas from GMail.
 More specifically:

 * your own messages are displayed in the thread,